 University of Lynchburg enjoyed a great year at the Intercollegiate Ethics Bowl in 2016.
 In February, LC’s team debated in the national championship tournament for the first time, having won second place in the 2015 regional tournament.
 But these students gave us a new reason to celebrate when they went back to the regional tournament in November 2016 and won first place — beating teams such as University of North Carolina at Chapel Hill and the University of North Georgia, among others.
 This victory earned them another spot in the national tournament, which will be held in February 2017.

 His career at Lynchburg was as long as his beard, but his legacy is even longer.
 John Eccles spent 30 years at LC, including 22 as the student development dean.
 His sage advice, his sense of humor, and his caring for individual students touched countless lives.

 When John announced that he and his wife, A.J., a longtime mathematics instructor, would retire, we knew we’d have to throw a party, so we did that on the Day of Eccles.
-We also celebrated his career with a story in Lynchburg College Magazine, and the senior class asked John to give the 2016 Commencement address, in which he dispensed timeless advice and stories from his decades of service to the College.
+We also celebrated his career with a story in University of Lynchburg Magazine, and the senior class asked John to give the 2016 Commencement address, in which he dispensed timeless advice and stories from his decades of service to the College.

 Sandusky partnership expands

 Our longstanding partnership with Historic Sandusky has blossomed over the past several years.
 In 2016, we made that partnership permanent by accepting ownership of the historic site.
 History students, at the undergraduate and graduate level continue to conduct research and organize educational events at the historic home.

 Although Sandusky is best known for its role in the Civil War, when it served as a Union General’s headquarters during the Battle of Lynchburg, LC students and faculty are also working to improve awareness of the many other facets of the home’s history, including the lives of slaves who worked there.